kboerkei/PlanHaus/replit.md

 - Comprehensive budget and vendor management
 - PostgreSQL database with complete data persistence

+### Replit Environment Migration Completed (January 23, 2025)
+- Successfully migrated from Replit Agent to standard Replit environment
+- PostgreSQL database configured and schema deployed
+- All dependencies installed and application running on port 5000
+- Fixed budget chart category labeling to show proper category names instead of numbers
+- Removed "Send Invite" button from guest management as requested
+- Vendor progress tracking correctly counts only vendors with "booked" status
+- Demo data automatically created for testing and development
+- Application fully functional with all features operational

 ### Production Readiness Achieved
 - All forms working correctly with proper validation and modular component architecture
 - Database integration complete with real data persistence across all features